-- align the interests of Management with those of shareholders; - provide fair and competitive compensation; - integrate compensation with our business plans; - · reward both business and individual performance; and - attract and retain key executives critical to our success.
+- · align the interests of Management with those of shareholders; - provide fair and competitive compensation; - integrate compensation with our business plans; - reward both business and individual performance; and - · attract and retain key executives critical to our success.

 These objectives emphasize pay for performance by providing an incentive opportunity for at or above average performance.
-In accordance with these compensation objectives, the Named Executive Officers generally received lower compensation as a result of our economic performance in Fiscal 2010.
+In accordance with these compensation objectives, the Named Executive Officers received no incentive compensation as a result of our economic performance in Fiscal 2011.

 Competitive Benchmarking.
-In making compensation decisions, the Committee, at times, compares certain elements of total compensation against other comparable publicly traded and privately held companies in the same or related industry as ours, described below as the "Consultant Industry Group" and the "Proxy In dustry Group" (collectively, the "Compensation Peers").
+In making compensation decisions, the Committee, at times, compares certain elements of total compensation against other comparable publicly traded and privately held companies in the same or related industry as ours, described below as the "Consultant Industry Group" and the "Proxy Industry Group" (collectively, the "Compensation Peers").

 The Committee has the sole authority to retain or terminate any compensation consultant used in the evaluation of compensation packages and has the sole authority to approve the consultant's fees.
 In Fiscal 2007, the Committee engaged an outside compensation consultant, Towers Watson (formerly Towers Perrin) (the "Consultant"), to conduct an analysis of the total compensation paid to our key executives, compared to companies of two comparative groups to which we may compete for talent (hereinafter, the "2007 Compensation Analysis").
+The Consultant was retained by the Board and has not performed any services for Management.

-The Consultant maintains a proprietary executive compensation database that contains information on the various compensation elements of ove r 500 publicly traded and privately held companies across several industries (the "General Consultant Database").
+The Consultant maintains a proprietary executive compensation database that contains information on the various compensation elements of over 500 publicly traded and privately held companies across several industries (the "General Consultant Database").
 The Committee reviewed compensation information contained in the General Consultant Database and, in Fiscal 2007, additionally requested the Consultant to prepare compensation data from two comparator groups of companies that the Committee believed are more reflective of the market in which we compete for executive talent.